GathunguAlex/Artticals/README.md

   + Returns category with the most articles associated with it

 Contributor:
+- Contributor#all
+  + Class level method that returns all Contributor instances.
+When a contributor instance is initialized, it should be added to the collection of all Contributor instances.
 - Contributor.find_or_create_by_name(name)
   + If a contributor  with this name exists, this method returns it.
 Otherwise, it creates the new contributor instance
 - Contributor#articles